-Neither BWI Marshall nor Martin State Airports are primarily engaged in the operations of any of the nine source categories listed in this subpart; therefore, the regulations of NESHAP Subpart XXXXXX may not be applicable.
-However, obtaining a permit to construct for abrasive blasting operations in MD predates the promulgation of Subpart XXXXX, therefore, a permit to construct may still be required.
-In addition, there may be tenant operations that require compliance with NESHAP Subpart XXXXX.
-Requirements for NESHAP Subpart XXXXXX would be found in the Air Operating Permit issued by the MDE.
-(See Section 4.8.2 for details on obtaining an Air Quality Permit to Construct).
+Neither BWI Marshall nor Martin State Airports are primarily engaged in the operations of any of the nine source categories listed in this subpart; therefore, the regulations of NESHAP Subpart XXXXX may not be applicable.
+However, obtaining a permit to construct for abrasive blasting operations in MD predates the promulgation of Subpart XXXXXX, therefore, a permit to construct may still be required.
+In addition, there may be tenant operations that require compliance with NESHAP Subpart XXXXXX.
 Tenant operations are commonly not included in the facility's permit because they are considered under separate ownership and would be required to operate under separate permits.
 For example, equipment owned/operated by an airline would be permitted under the airline and compliance would be the responsibility of the airline and not MAA.

-COMAR Title 26, Department of the Environment, Subtitle 11, Air Quality, does not include regulations pertaining to abrasive blasting operations.
-However, it should be noted that-Abrasive blast cleaning equipment using a suspension of abrasive in water is exempt from obtaining a Permit to Construct per COMAR §26.11.02.10O(1).
+Abrasive blast cleaning equipment using a suspension of abrasive in water is exempt from obtaining a Permit to Construct per COMAR §26.11.02.10O(1).
 Furthermore, per COMAR §26.02.07.03, open abrasive blasting for the abatement of lead-containing substances (i.e., lead-based paint) is prohibited.